 MOLD: Have you ever seen black, fuzzy-looking streaks and patches on new lumber?
 That’s “lumberyard mold.”
 Anywhere there is wood and moisture, there is a potential for mold and fungi growth.

 Fortunately, lumberyard owners need not worry about mold growth spreading to their steel structures.
 As an inorganic substance, steel is impervious to mold.

 Steel’s superior strength allows wider, higher, longer structures with far fewer pieces.
 Consequently, steel buildings lop 33% off construction time over similar wood buildings.
 And steel buildings avoid the constant painting and upkeep so familiar with lumber-framed structures.

 Why Lumberyards Choose Steel Buildings from RHINO

 We have given three of the practical reasons lumberyards choose metal buildings for their operations.
 Here are five reasons those structures should be RHINO steel buildings:

 Find out why so many commercial construction project managers not only choose steel buildings, they choose RHINO-tough steel buildings.
 Test our metal today!
-Call RHINO Steel Building Systems now toll free at 1-888-320-7466.
+Call RHINO Steel Building Systems now at 940.383.9566.